Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Experiments

 \subsection{Comparing policies on two non-GAP examples}

 In this section, we consider two examples where two prevalent versions of LP-Priority policies, the Whittle index policy \cite{Whi_88_rb} and the LP index policy \cite{GasGauYan_23_exponential} (whose variants are also studied as primal-dual heuristics, Lagrange-based policies, or the Optimal Lagrangian Index Policy \cite{BerNin_00_RB_index,Haw03_Lagrangian,HuFra_17_rb_asymptotic, BroSmi_19_rb}) are not asymptotically optimal, either because of the failure of GAP or because the policy itself is not well-defined.
 We will simulate the Whittle index policy and the LP-index policy on these two examples, where the Whittle index policy is implemented using the algorithm in \cite{GasGauKhu_23}.
 Along with these two LP-Priority policies, we also evaluate the performance of the FTVA policy \cite{HonXieCheWan_23}, the set-expansion policy (\Cref{sec:results_set-expansion-policy}), and the ID policy (\Cref{sec:results_ID-policy}).
 Note that for the set-expansion policy, we will consider two versions of implementations that perform action rectification differently: the vanilla version performs action rectification in the uniformly random way as described in \Cref{alg:set-expansion}; the ``LP index version'' of the set-expansion policy applies the LP index policy to the arms not in the focus set.
-See \Cref{app:exp-details:set-expansion} for implementation details of the set-expansion policy.
+See Appendix~\ref{app:exp-details:set-expansion} for implementation details of the set-expansion policy.

 For all the simulations, we compare the \emph{optimality ratios} of the policies, which are their average rewards normalized by the optimal value of the LP relaxation in \eqref{eq:lp-single}.
-The optimality ratio of an asymptotically optimal policy converges to $1$ as $N\to\infty$.
+Note that the optimality ratio of an asymptotically optimal policy converges to $1$ as $N\to\infty$.
+Each optimality ratio is estimated from multiple replications.
+For each replication, the initial state of each arm is independently sampled from the uniform distribution over the state space.
+Details of the simulation setting can be found in Appendix~\ref{app:exp-details:rb-examples-details}.